geoscixyz/gpg/content/DC_resistivity/DC_instruments.rst

 Ordinary insulated wire on reels (possibly on a back-pack) for easy handling are most common (figure to the right).

 	- For small scale work, some systems are available that use multiconductor cable, and possibly "smart" electrodes that can be switched between input and measurement functions by computer.
 	- For large scale work, this is not practical because of the large currents involved (up to a hundred Amps or so in some cases).
-Multiconductor cables with individual wires capable of carrying that current would be prohibitively heavy for mineral exploration surveys, which commonly involve profile lines several kilometres long.
+Multiconductor cables with individual wires capable of carrying that current would be prohibitively heavy for mineral exploration surveys, which commonly involve profile lines several kilometers long.
 	- However, there are some systems that use multiconductor seismic cable for the potentials while requiring the normal single, heavy gauge wire for the current source.

 Variations on the theme